 Shibuya Excel Hotel Tokyu

 Shibuya Excel probably couldn’t get closer to the Shibuya station if it tried, as the entrance is just a 3-minute walk away.
-The hotel is surrounded by great options for dining out and shopping and sure to please any family who want everything within easy reach.
+The hotel is surrounded by great options for dining out and shopping and is sure to please any family who wants everything within easy reach.

-The best thing about Shibuya excel is the location and it’s just a short stroll to Shibuya station which offers great transport links all over the city.
-The hotel is surrounded by both Japanese and Western restaurants, shops and fast food outlets so it’s the perfect place for kids who are a bit fussy or want some home comforts.
+The best thing about Shibuya Excel is its location.
+It’s just a short stroll to Shibuya station, which offers great transport links all over the city.
+The hotel is surrounded by Japanese and Western restaurants, shops, and fast food outlets, so it’s the perfect place for kids who are a bit fussy or want some home comforts.

 What’s not to love?

-Rooms are a little basic for the higher price but that’s pretty standard for the area so if you want to be where the action is Shibuya Excel is still a great choice.
+The rooms are a little basic for the higher price, but that’s pretty standard for the area, so if you want to be where the action is, Shibuya Excel is still a great choice.

 Summary

-A great place to base yourself for the duration of a trip to Tokyo.
+This friendly family bed and breakfast hotel in Tokyo is a great place to base yourself for the duration of a trip to Tokyo.
 The hotel has easy access to the subway and plenty of dining and shopping options close by.
-Shibuya Excel is the best Tokyo accommodation for families who like to be in amongst the action.
+Shibuya Excel is the best Tokyo accommodation for families who like to be in amongst the action, making it one of the best family hotels in Shibuya and possibly the best family accommodation in Tokyo.

 Click here to check current pricing and availability.